slaily/aiosqlitepool/README.md

 * **Faster queries via "hot" cache**: Long-lived connections keep SQLite's in-memory page cache "hot."
 This serves frequently requested data directly from memory, speeding up repetitive queries and reducing I/O operations.
 * **Maximizes concurrent throughput**: Allows your application to process significantly more database queries per second under heavy load.

-## Do You Need a Connection Pool?

-A connection pool is a standard pattern in database-intensive applications.
-It solves two fundamental problems: performance and stability.

-**The simple answer: Yes, if you are building a persistent service with concurrent traffic.**

-If your application runs continuously (like a web API or background worker) and handles multiple requests at once, a connection pool is essential for performance and stability.
-You can skip it for short-lived scripts or very low-traffic services.

-Here's a quick checklist.
-Use `aiosqlitepool` if your application:

--   **Handles Steady Web Traffic:** This is the main reason.
-For any web service that handles a stable load of more than **5-10 requests per second**, a pool is critical.
-It prevents database locking errors (`SQLITE_BUSY`) and eliminates connection overhead, keeping response times low and predictable.

--   **Processes High-Throughput Jobs:** If a background worker runs more than **~30 queries per second**, the small overhead of opening and closing connections for each job adds up.
-A pool eliminates this overhead, maximizing your throughput.

--   **Requires Predictable Low Latency:** For services with tight performance budgets (e.g., p99 latency < 50ms), the **0.5-1ms latency hit** from creating a connection is an unacceptable variable.
-A pool provides consistent, fast performance by reusing ready-to-go connections.

-### When a Pool is Overkill

-You don't need the complexity of a connection pool if your application is a **short-lived script or a very low-traffic service** (e.g., fewer than a few requests per minute).
-If traffic is sparse or the program exits after a few calls, a direct `aiosqlite.connect()` is simpler and more efficient.

 ## Installation

 `aiosqlitepool` requires the `aiosqlite` driver to be installed as a peer dependency.